-- 1. Engage in civic opportunities with a sense of personal empowerment. - Use research skills to access information from multiple sources; use critical thinking skills to evaluate and synthesize information in the form of conclusions, ideas, and opinions. - 3.
+- 1. Engage in civic opportunities with a sense of personal empowerment - Use research skills to access information from multiple sources; use critical thinking skills to evaluate and synthesize information in the form of conclusions, ideas, and opinions. - 3.
 Express ideas clearly and creatively in diverse ways through art, speech, writing, technologies, and mathematics. - 4.
-Draw on knowledge of the arts and sciences to compete effectively in upper division coursework. - 5.
+Draw on knowledge of the arts and sciences to compete effectively in upper division coursework. while embracing a sense of pride in one's own regional values and historical heritage. - 5.
 Use effective life skills to improve and maintain mental and physical wellbeing. - 6.
 Apply learning skills to advance in academic, career, and personal development. - 7.
-Enter and compete effectively in the work force. - 8.
-Recognize, understand, and respond to the wonders and challenges of the natural environment through participation in environmental literacy efforts. - 9.
+Enter and compete effectively in the work force. - Recognize, understand, and respond to the wonders and challenges of the natural environment through participation in environmental literacy efforts. - 9.
 Recognize one's role in world community issues with a respect for diverse cultures and differing world views while embracing a sense of pride in one's own regional values and historical heritage.